WJLiddy/DubstepZombiesC/README.md

 You have to hold out against hordes of dubstep zombies for 7 waves.
 Can you win?
 Probably.

-January: Basic Gamestate (Title, Options, Main Menu), Map Rendering, 3 Characters, Input (including controllers), Sound

-February: Fundamental Combat
+February: Fundamental Combat, Some Characters, Controllers, Sound

 March: Enemy and Friendly AI